jwdinius/jwdinius.github.io/_posts/2023-10-01-sim-autopilot.md

 Three flight control schemes for a simulated fixed-wing aircraft were presented and applied to a common test case with step disturbances on feedforward reference commands and moderate wind effects.
 The successive loop closure controller was the simplest and easiest to implement, however it was difficult to tune and did not properly account for coupling between the different state terms.
 The LQR controller performed well, but it required finding a trim point and linearizing about it.
 To account for large deviations from the trim point; e.g., when a large step response in input command is requested, the control design parameter $$Q$$ must be selected to lower the control bandwidth, which will affect how responsive the controller is.
 The TECS-based controller performed the best of all controllers, but it only works on the longitudinal channel and is very complex.

-Based on these observations, I think that the best flight controller that can be built from the options presented combines the lateral channel of the LQR controller with the TECS longitudinal controller.
+Based on these observations, I think that the best flight controller that can be built from the options presented combines the lateral channel of the LQR controller with the TECS longitudinal controller; see [GitHub](https://github.com/jwdinius/uavbook/blob/jwd_solns/mavsim_python/control/autopilot_hybrid.py) for the implementation.

 Thanks for reading!